GaylordCC/machine_learning_regression/README.md

 # Extra documentation

-# Enter in the image:
+# Enter in the docker image:
 ls
 ls -a